 “Several of my students through the years have gone on to be hired at Graco,” said Munson.
 “This internship program creates a pathway that strengthens our students’ connection to industry jobs.”

-Photo: Angie Wordell, Graco operations director; Kim Munson, MCTC Machine Tool Technology Instructor; Mike Christenson, MCTC associate vice president of Workforce Development.
+Photo: Angie Wordell, Graco operations director; Kim Munson, MCTC Machine Tool Technology Instructor; Mike Christenson, MCTC associate vice president of strategic partnerships.